NoRMMA Receives Heritage Lottery Funding For Digitizing the War Illustrated Project

 - 2nd workshop, Wednesday 24th of July, 10am-4pm (in Jarman Studio 7) (see a brief summary here: http://www.normmanetwork.com/second-digitizing-the-war-illustrated-workshop-roundup/)

-- Tea Dance Launch, Saturday 7th of September, 2-5pm This will take place in the accessible Aphra and Lumley buildings.
-Find a map here: https://www.kent.ac.uk/maps/canterbury/canterbury-campus/building/aphra-lumley-building/
+- Tea Dance Launch, Saturday 7th of September, 2-5pm A change of location means that this will now take place in the accessible Jarman Building at the University of Kent.
+Find a map here: https://www.kent.ac.uk/maps/canterbury/canterbury-campus/building/jarman-building/jarman-stud-1

-Those attending the free launch will be treated to interesting talks about the project, an enjoyable lesson themed around music and dances of the time, and a delicious afternoon tea.
+Those who attended the free launch were treated to interesting talks about the project, an enjoyable lesson themed around music and dances from the time, and a delicious afternoon tea.